chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⌘ + Y`: Preview the literature note with QuickLook (requires QLmarkdown or Peek[^1]).

 ### PDF: Auto-file & auto-rename
-- `fn + ↵`: Auto-file and auto-rename the *currently selected PDF in Finder* in a the folder specified in `pdf_folder`.
+- `fn + ↵`: Auto-file and auto-rename the *currently selected PDF in Finder* to a the folder specified in `pdf_folder`.
 - Inside `pdf_folder`, uses the template path used is: `{first_letter_of_citekey}/{citekey-author-part}/{citekey}_{shortened_title}.pdf`
 - If there is a PDF already present at that location, it will be indicated by a `📕`.
-- Add `pdf` to any search query to filter only for entries with PDFs that have been added by the auto-file feature.. , e.g. `pdf grieser` will search for entries from the author "Grieser" with PDFs.
+- Add `pdf` to any search query to filter only for entries with PDFs that have been added by the auto-file feature. `pdf grieser` for example will search for entries from the author "Grieser" with PDFs.
 Can be combined with other queries (see: [smart queries](#search)).

 ### Auxiliary Features
 Triggered via the Alfred Keyword `scp` (for `S`upercharged `C`itation `P`icker).